 Brunelle, Philip

-Born in Faribault, Minnesota in 1943, VocalEssence Artistic Director and Founder Philip Brunelle (b.1943) showed signs at an early age of the adventurous spirit that has driven his lifelong enthusiasm for all forms of choral, vocal, opera and symphonic music.
+Born in Faribault, Minnesota, VocalEssence Artistic Director and Founder Philip Brunelle (b.1943) showed signs at an early age of the adventurous spirit that has driven his lifelong enthusiasm for all forms of choral, vocal, opera and symphonic music.
 At the age of six, he requested and received a vocal score of Handel’s Messiah for Christmas.
 As a teenager he was already working as a professional church organist; at 19 he became a full-time member of the Minnesota Orchestra.

 Philip has been invited to guest conduct choirs and orchestras across the United States, South America and Europe, including the Saint Paul Chamber Orchestra, New York Philharmonic, Berkshire Choral Festival, the BBC Singers and the Seattle Symphony.
 He is called upon to adjudicate choral competitions all over the world, with recent visits to South Korea, China, Norway and Hungary.